MarcoSzawlowski/Battleship_Coding_Challenge/README.md

 - Make it so that AI is more smart about where it attacks (not so easy)
 - Change the printed view of the player's board so that it's easier to view (right now it displays both enemies and players view for debugging purposes) (easy)
 - Add online with 2 players (I think this actually won't be hard)
+- Add a visual representation or UI (java.swing probably) with art assets (not too hard)

 #Bugs:
 - For some reason I can't do ranpos.nextInt(10) for creating the x/y of AI's random generating function.
 For now switched to ranpos.nextInt(9)